alphagov/wcag-primer/source/documentation/index.md

-# WCAG 2.0 Getting started
+# WCAG 2.1 Getting started

-This document will help you get up to speed with WCAG 2.0 quickly and avoid common mistakes people make when creating or updating web content.
+This document will help you get up to speed with WCAG 2.1 quickly and avoid common mistakes people make when creating or updating web content.
 You will find this really helpful if you design, build or create web content.

 This information will not allow you to reach full compliance, but it will give you the essential information you need to reach a high standard.
 Links are provided to further content if you want to achieve a higher level of compliance.

-## What is WCAG?
+## What is WCAG 2.1?

-The [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/) explain how to make websites accessible for disabled and older people.
+The [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/) explain how to make websites accessible for disabled and older people.
 The guidelines are written by accessibility specialists and disabled people at the World Wide Web Consortium [W3C](https://w3.org/).

+Due to the rapidly changing technology landscape WCAG 2.1 was designed to better meet the needs of three major groups: mobile users, users with low vision, and users with cognitive or learning disabilities.

-WCAG 2.0 helps make websites, documents and mobile apps accessible to people with:
+WCAG 2.1 helps make websites, documents and mobile apps accessible to people with:

 * Visual impairments, including people who are blind, partially sighted, and people with conditions like being colour blind
 * Hearing impairments, including Deaf people who use sign language, and people who are hard of hearing
 * Mobility impairments, including people with restricted movement that stops them using a mouse or keyboard, and people wwho find it difficult to control a mouse
 * Cognitive impairments, including people who are Dyslexic, on the Autistic Spectrum, and people who have learning difficulties

-WCAG 2.0 also helps us think about the different ways people use the web:
+WCAG 2.1 also helps us think about the different ways people use the web:

 * By changing the way a website looks in their browser
 * By using a keyboard instead of a mouse